Towards Improving Unit Commitment Economics: An Add-On Tailor for Renewable Energy and Reserve Predictions: Case Studies

-Based on the Belgian system data \cite{data}, four weeks in 2020 as shown in Table~\ref{tab02} are selected, representing peak RES availabilities in the four quarters.
-The Belgian data are scaled to build the RES and load data for the test systems.
-The slack penalty prices $C^{1}$, $C^{2}$, and $C^{bs}$ are all set as \$2,000/MWh.
-The rule-of-thumb reserve requirement is set according to the CAISO practice: system reserve requirement represented as a proper proportion $\alpha$ of the load is met by non-RES units, of which at least 50\% is SR. Other data can be referred to from \cite{code}.
+Data, including raw predictions and actual realizations, are collected from the data platform of a Belgian system \cite{Intro_RESPRE}.
+Based on the data, four weeks in 2020, as listed in Table~\ref{tab02}, are selected, representing peak RES availabilities in the four quarters.
+The data are scaled to build the RES and load data for the testing systems.
+The slack penalty prices are all set as \$2,000/MWh.
+The rule-of-thumb reserve requirement is set according to the CAISO practice \cite{ReservePre1}: the system reserve requirement, represented as a proportion $\alpha$ of the total system load, is met by non-RES units, of which at least 50\% is SR.